TheOdinProject/curriculum/new_org/web_development_101/ftp_basics.md

-# FTP
+# FTP Basics
-Estimated Time: .5 hrs
+*Estimated Time: .25 hrs*

 FTP stands for File Transfer Protocol and is basically a way of transferring files to and from servers.
-Depending on your workflow, you may or may not use it directly but you should know what it is regardless.
+Depending on your workflow, you may or may not use it directly but you should know what it is.

+## You Will Need To Understand:
+* What is FTP?
+* When is FTP used?
+* How is FTP used?

 ## Assignment